smohiudd/drivecycle/_static/index.rst

 Trajectories are grouped together to form drive cycles of a given path.
 See sample drive cycle input path.
-The `drivecycle` function may include a `stops` parameter that constrains which nodes (i.e. street interseciton or bus stops) the vehicle must stop at and for how long.
+The `drivecycle` function may include a `stops` parameter that constrains which nodes (i.e. street interseciton or stop locations) the vehicle must stop at and for how long.

 .. code-block:: python